 Registrars are expected to attend and contribute to the Unit's teaching programme.
-Sessions cover a variety of topics important in Neonatology including respiratory support, newborn neurology, metabolic diseases in the newborn, nutrition etc. In addition, there are weekly journal club/research meetings and regular joint meetings with other departments including the NICUs at the Royal Women's Hospital, Mercy Hospital for Women and Monash Medical Centre; PIPER (retrieval service); the Department of Surgery; Clinical Genetics; Anaesthetics and Radiology.
-The Unit holds formal Mortality and Morbidity meetings monthly.
+Sessions cover a variety of topics important in Neonatology including respiratory support, newborn neurology, metabolic diseases in the newborn, nutrition etc. In addition, there are weekly journal club/research meetings and regular joint meetings with other departments including the NICUs at the Royal Women's Hospital, Mercy Hospital for Women and Monash Medical Centre; PIPER (retrieval service); the Department of Surgery; Clinical Genetics; Anaesthetics and Radiology The Unit holds a formal Mortality meeting once a month.